Skip to content

 • YAML Frontmatter: Story-wide metadata

-• Fenced Structure: Scenes, acts, prompts, decisions
+• Fenced Structure: Acts, scenes, prompts, branches

 • Semantic Tags: #tags, {#compound#relationships}, and ~(entity-id) references